ros2/rosbag2/docs/design/rosbag2_playback_time.md

   * This is already implemented as of this writing, but this design proposes a change in the implementation
 * Jump back or forward to an arbitrary point in time
   * This is called "jump" in the time interface, but will likely be exposed in the player interface as "seek"
+* Play next message in pause mode
+  * This is new functionality allowing to playback next message immediately without delay when in pause.
+This is might be useful for debug purposes to iterate step by step in pause by pressing appropriate keyboard key.
+Also could be used for deterministic data driven replay by third-party applications.

 These are the time situations to handle:
 1. Steady Time - Rosbag2 keeps time internally with reference to a monotonic system clock, and neither publishes or subscribes to `/clock`